 - 1.5 cups water

 - 1 cup heavy cream

 - 1 large clove garlic grated or minced

 - 1 teaspoon salt plus more to taste

 - 4 oz unsalted butter or extra virgin olive oil

 - Fresh slices chives or green onions to garnish

-- Cover the black trumpets with the water and rehydrate for 15 minutes.
-P
+- Cover the mushrooms with the water and rehydrate for 15 minutes.

-- eel the potatoes, then half and cut into 1 inch pieces.
-Bring the potatoes to a simmer using a pot of cold water, then turn the heat to low and cook until very tender, then drain very well and pass through a food mill into a mixing bowl while still hot.
-Cover the potato bowl with cling film and put in a warm place until needed.
+- Peel the potatoes and cut into 1 inch pieces.
+Boil the potatoes in a large pot of lightly salted water until just tender, drain very well and pass through a food mill into a mixing bowl while still hot.
+Cover the bowl with cling film and put in a warm place until needed.

-- Meanwhile, agitate the mushrooms in the water to remove grit, then lift the mushrooms out of the water.
-Strain the liquid slowly, discarding the last tablespoon or two since any grit will be concentrated there.
+- Meanwhile, swish the mushrooms to remove grit, then lift the mushrooms out of the water.
+Strain the liquid, discarding the last tablespoon of liquid with any grit.
 Reserve the mushrooms and liquid separately.